DabbinDallas/A4K_Recommendations/Recommended Add-ons.md

 > Installation:
 > 1. Go to the Kodi file manager
 > 2. Click on "Add source"
-> 3. The path for the source is
-  Otaku Testing: https://goldenfreddy0703.github.io/repository.otaku.testing (Give a name [SourceName]).
+> 3. This is the path for Otaku Testing https://goldenfreddy0703.github.io/repository.otaku.testing (Give it a name [SourceName])
-  Otaku: https://goldenfreddy0703.github.io/repository.otaku (Give it a name [SourceName]).
+> 4. This is the path for Otaku https://goldenfreddy0703.github.io/repository.otaku (Give it a name [SourceName])
 > 5. Go to "Add-ons"
 > 6. In Add-ons, select Install add-on from zip
 > 7. When asked for the location, select [SourceName], and install repository.otaku-*.zip